 Omega-3 fatty acids are everywhere.
 From fish, such as salmon, to various plant-based sources, such as flaxseed oil and chia seeds, you won’t have trouble sneaking them into your diet.
-But if you do, your favorite supplement supplier will be able to recommend capsules to fill the gap.
+But if you do, your favourite supplement supplier will be able to recommend capsules to fill the gap.

 Protein is an essential nutrient necessary for cells’ growth and repair.
-It is also a key player in metabolism, as it helps to build and maintain muscle mass.
+It is also a key player in metabolism, as it helps build and maintain muscle mass.
 Eating protein-rich foods can help to boost metabolism, as well as promote satiety and weight loss.
-Good protein sources include lean meats, poultry, fish, beans, lentils, tofu and eggs.
+Good protein sources include lean meats, poultry, fish, beans, lentils, tofu, and eggs.

 Iron is a mineral that is essential for the production of hemoglobin, which transports oxygen in the blood.
 Iron is also necessary for the proper function of enzymes involved in metabolism and energy production.